keyboardDrummer/typeless/README.md

 ```

 ## Find references and rename refactoring
 Find references is like an inverse of 'go to definition'.
-When executed on a definition or a reference to a definiton, find references will show a list of the references to that definition.
+When executed on a definition or a reference to a definition, find references will show a list of the references to that definition.

 Rename refactoring is implemented using the find references functionality, since it will renames a definition and all references to that definition.